 In order for a child victim to be eligible for protection under VAWA, the following must be true:

-- that he/she is under 21 years old,
+- that they are under 21 years old,

-- that he/she has suffered abuse by a U.S. citizen or permanent resident parent.
+- that they have suffered abuse by a U.S. citizen or permanent resident parent.

 An exception to the age requirement is if the child: